randy3k/SendCode/README.md

 1. RStudio on Windows

-   If the code is pasted on the console but it is not being executed, you will need to open an empty RScript file by `File -> New File -> R Script`.
-This is a quick fix to the RStudio issue: https://support.rstudio.com/hc/en-us/community/posts/208160308-ctrl-enter-doesn-t-work-in-R-console-without-a-source-file-opened
+   If the code is pasted on the console but it is not being executed, you need to open an empty RScript file from the menu `File -> New File -> R Script`.
+This is a quick fix to a RStudio issue: https://support.rstudio.com/hc/en-us/community/posts/208160308-ctrl-enter-doesn-t-work-in-R-console-without-a-source-file-opened

 2. Sending code to Python console

    [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
 IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.

-3. Safari-Jupyter send does not work
+3. Safari-Jupyter does not work

    Most likely you haven't enabled JavaScript for AppleScript.
 Check the option "Allow JavaScript from Apple Events" in the Develop menu (the develope menu needs to be enabled in the preferences).